 Prayer without a skill needed for that expectation to become a reality is a leap of frustration, not a leap of faith.
 Praying fervently for an opportunity you have no skill or experience in is like pouring water on a stone, expecting it to germinate.
 Hello!
 God is not a magician!

 David was not a lucky young man.
 He was a prepared one.
-He was one who had a skill which had been honed over the years.
+He had a skill, which had been honed over the years.
 He was a young man who had painstakingly invested in himself and his skills.

 In today’s church, many are frustrated because they have prayed enough but haven’t sharpened their skills enough.
 They have fasted enough but their experience in whatever they are praying for is nothing to write home about.